orchidsoftware/orchid.software/docs/en/docs/index.md

 - **The level of applied logic** - in our cases, this framework is the link where most business logic is concentrated, works with the database (Eloquent), sending resources, and various processing.

-- **Level of resource management** - We implement data storage using database management systems (MySQL, PostgreSQL, Microsoft SQL Server, SQLite).
+- **Level of resource management** - data storage using database management systems (MySQL, PostgreSQL, Microsoft SQL Server, SQLite).

 ![This schematic diagram illustrates the three-level architecture commonly used in web applications.](/img/scheme/architecture.jpg)